Cape Cod: Education

 Mashpee High School is home to the Mashpee Chapter of SMPTE, the Society of Motion Picture and Television Engineers.
-This chapter is the first and only high school chapter in the world to be a part of this organization and has received much recognition within the Los Angeles broadcasting industry as a result.
+This chapter is the first and only high-school chapter in the world to be a part of this organization and has received much recognition within the Los Angeles broadcasting industry as a result.

 In addition to public schools, Cape Cod has a wide range of private schools.
-The town of Barnstable has Trinity Christian Academy, Cape Cod Academy, St. Francis Xavier Preparatory School, and Saint John Paul II High School.
-Sandwich offers the Waldorf School of Cape Cod, Harwich offers the Lighthouse Charter School for elementary and middle school students, and Falmouth offers Falmouth Academy.
-Riverview School is located in East Sandwich and is a special co-ed boarding school which serves students as old as 22 who have learning disabilities.
-Another specialized school is the Penikese Island School, located in the Elizabeth Islands off southwestern Cape Cod, which serves struggling and troubled teenage boys.
+The town of Barnstable has Trinity Christian Academy, Cape Cod Academy, St Francis Xavier Preparatory School, and Saint John Paul II High School.
+Sandwich offers the Waldorf School of Cape Cod, Harwich offers the Lighthouse Charter School for elementary and middle-school students, and Falmouth offers Falmouth Academy.
+Riverview School is located in East Sandwich and is a special co-ed boarding school that serves students as old as 22 who have learning disabilities.

 Cape Cod contains three institutions of higher education.
 One is the Cape Cod Community College located in West Barnstable.
 The second is Massachusetts Maritime Academy in the village of Buzzards Bay.
 Massachusetts Maritime Academy is the oldest continuously operating maritime college in the United States.
 The third is Bridgewater State University, which opened a satellite campus in South Yarmouth in January 2015.
 The school will provide 40 undergraduate and graduate courses leading to the completion of bachelor's degree and master's degree programs in Early Childhood Education, Educational Leadership, Secondary Education, Reading, and Special Education.
 The campus will also offer Certificate Programs in Business and Social Work.
-Beginning in the Summer 2015, the campus will begin to offer undergraduate credit courses in History.
+Undergraduate credit courses in History are also available.